lbilli/MMDBReader.jl/README.md

 *A MaxMind DB reader in Julia*

-[MaxMind DB](https://maxmind.github.io/MaxMind-DB/) binary files store data indexed by IB address subnets.
+[MaxMind DB](https://maxmind.github.io/MaxMind-DB/) binary files store data indexed by IP address subnets.

 This package implements version 2 of the format and it can handle both IPv4 or IPv6 databases with record sizes of 24, 28 or 32 bits.